tjhiry29/csgo_demo_info/README.md

 # Demoinfogo

 TODO:
+  - Determine what v1 is.
   - Add round breakdowns.
   - Add clutch situation statistics
+  - Add weapon statistics
+    - Equipment at beginning of round
+    - Weapon Accuracy
   - Create tests with some fixtures.
+  - Create configuration options for easier usage with other programs

 ## Installation